raizen74/aws-sysops/README.md

 **EFS mount helper**:
 - Mounting with IAM authorization
 - Auto-mounting when an EC2 instance reboots

+Amazon EFS supports two forms of encryption for file systems, **encryption of data in transit** and **encryption at rest**.
+You can enable encryption of data at rest when creating an Amazon EFS file system.
+You can enable encryption of data in transit when you mount the file system.
 ## Storage Gateway
 If your gateway or virtual machine malfunctions
 - you can recover data that has been uploaded to AWS and stored on a volume in Amazon S3